 Some of these are the result of decoding the audio directly from the disc, and some are there to process the audio to suit our speaker setup.
 If we take a little time to understand the various options we have, then we will be able to get the best out of our receiver and speaker system.

-On the next page we list the common types of AV audio decoding and processing you may find on your hardware and describe a little about what they do.
+In a separate article I list the common types of AV audio decoding and processing you may find on your hardware and describe a little about what they do.
 Go to the guide to surround sound formats for more details.